40 Specific Member Engagement Tactics Any Organization Can Use

 These profiles won't even try to be promotional to the outside world.
 They'll be all about the members, speaking their language, sharing content they love, and following people they admire.
 It's like having a secret club for your awesome members!

 - Member Takeover of Social Media Accounts

-This could be especially beneficial for in-person events.
-Give your member prizes to hand out, cameras to follow them around, and anything else that's helpful to draw a crowd and make them feel like a rockstar.
+This can be especially awesome for in-person events.
+Give this member a handful of prizes to hand out, equip them with cameras to capture all the action, and whatever else they need to make them feel like a superstar.